 “Telling” is merely describing the character’s actions down to the minute detail.

 An example would be, ‘John woke up, he walked to the toilet and started brushing his teeth.
 He looked at his clock and realised he was late’.

-“Showing” involves describing the most important parts to the story with greater detail.
+“Showing” involves describing the most important parts of the story with greater detail.
 For example:

 ‘As John brushed his teeth, still half-awake, he glanced at the clock and nearly had a heart attack.
 He was late!’.